Chocolate haupia pie: Popularity

-Ted's Bakery is a bakery on Oahu that is known for this pie and at one point making over one thousand each week.
+Ted's Bakery is a bakery on O'ahu that is known for this pie, at one point making over one thousand of them each week.

 It has spread outside Hawaii to other places such as San Francisco.

 Right before one Thanksgiving, Google released data that showed that haupia pie was the most commonly searched pie in the state of Hawaii.

 Variations

 It can sometimes be served in bite-sized square pieces rather than an entire pie.